OUR TEAM

 We earned the Super Service Award from Angie’s List for 2017, 2018 and 2020.
 The Award reflects consistent high levels of customer service.
 Check our reviews at AngiesList.com.

-Shannon, Bob, Ian, and Denise are Certified Professional Horticulturists with the Washington State Nursery and Landscape Association, a non-profit organization dedicated to protecting, promoting and educating the horticultural community of Washington State.
+Shannon, Ian, Denise and Taylor are Certified Professional Horticulturists with the Washington State Nursery and Landscape Association, a non-profit organization dedicated to protecting, promoting and educating the horticultural community of Washington State.

 Plant People NW is a member of Plant Amnesty, a nonprofit whose purpose is “to end the senseless torture and mutilation of trees and shrubs caused by malpruning.”